 Insisting that the book is nonpartisan, however, Dr. Linn said he “criticizes Democrats, too,” and that the lecture should be of interest to “any American who pays attention to politics and is concerned about what is happening with our government and with, basically, the dysfunction of our federal government and the inability to work together.”

-Asked his thoughts about returning to campus, Dr. Linn said, “I loved Lynchburg College.
-I’m not a graduate but I loved my years at Lynchburg College. … I loved the College and it was a great experience, and it’s just done wonders since I left.
+Asked his thoughts about returning to campus, Dr. Linn said, “I loved University of Lynchburg.
+I’m not a graduate but I loved my years at University of Lynchburg. … I loved the College and it was a great experience, and it’s just done wonders since I left.
 I’m very proud to be an ‘Honorary Alumnus’ [and] it’ll be fun to be back.”

 While in town, Dr. Linn also will appear at Givens Books in Lynchburg from 10 a.m. to noon on Saturday, February 10.